DavidWeid/datadog-test-site/README.md

   - On desktop / mobile, could have the navigation buttons (desktop) or navbar itself (mobile) follow the user on scroll.
   - On desktop, customer square boxes could do more on hover (stylistic choice)

+**Future work**:

-**Future work**: Need to learn more on Hugo content and templating.
+  - Need to learn more on Hugo content and templating.
 This would make making changes and updates to the page easier.
+  - Could deploy to a real URL (not AWS's generated one)

 To deploy and develop on a host machine, install hugo.
 Clone repo down.
 Use `$ hugo server -D`.